klho/hypoct/doc/api.rst

 Python API
 ==========

-This section provides the auto-generated API for the Python modules :mod:`hypoct` and :mod:`TreeVisualizer`.
+This section provides the auto-generated API for the Python modules :mod:`hypoct` and :mod:`hypoct.tools`.

 hypoct
 ------